-At a certain point I realized that the only thing that allows my mind to completely go quiet is painting.
-Yet it still has taken me years to recognize that I could actually cultivate this habit.
-I grew up with voices in my head that said creative activities were for kids, and not a productive use of time.
+A creative outlet lets you switch gears into a state of mind where goals are not linear.
+I grew up with the unfortunate mis-understanding that said creative activities were for kids, and not a productive use of time.
+At a certain point I realized that one thing that allows my mind to completely go quiet is painting.
+Yet it still has taken me years to recognize that I could actually cultivate this habit of accessing creativity.

 Why You Need A Creative Outlet